pabvald/scibot-visualisation/server/src/README.md

 def root():
     return render_template('index.html')
 ```
-in `app.py` serves the static content.
+in `app.py` serves the frontend files.

 ## Error definition

 The file `errors.py` currently contains only a few error messages.
-It is intended to also
+It is intended to also include
 the definition of custom errors when necessary.
 Check the Flask documentation on [handling application errors](https://flask.palletsprojects.com/en/2.0.x/errorhandling/)
 for more information.